 Relationship between % Flow & % Valve Opening

-A typical Characteristics of Equal percentage Valve
+A typical Characteristic of an Equal percentage Valve

 - Installed Characteristics are what really matter to a process engineer.

-- Expresses the relationship between the valve travel and flowrate for a varying pressure drop across the control valve.
+- Expresses the relationship between the valve travel and flow rate for a varying pressure drop across the control valve.

-Selection of Control Valve Characteristics
+Selection of Valve Characteristics for Control Valve Sizing

 - Choose Equal percentage characteristics, if Pvalve < 70% of system Pressure Drop